Updated by Bobby

 How do I install rack units in the case?

-If you look closely at a front shot of the case, you can see lines of holes on either side:
+If you look closely at the front of the case, you can see lines of holes on either side:

-Now, look closely at the front of the TC Electronic G Major:
+Now, look closely at the front of the Line 6 Helix Rack:

 These holes will correspond to the ones in our case, allowing us to attach the rack unit to the case, rather easily.